NOT FEARING DEATH

 Avoidance Behaviors

 FoD, given its emotional basis, can lend itself readily, in some, to excess or irrationality, which can lead to extreme avoidance behaviors.
 That is, while self-preservation is generally a good thing, never doing anything risky at all is, well, limiting.
 For example, you might not want to go skydiving or visit a certain country because you feel doing so would incur some special risk.
 Of course, much of what we do incurs some sort of risk to our well-being.
 Driving incurs risk, and many of us do this daily.
 And some people fear flying when it is generally much safer than driving.
-Such an excessive fear could lead to missing out on something life changing or extremely rewarding, such as finding your soulmate or creating a special life-long memory or just growing as a person and giving you a newfound sense of freedom and independence.
+Such an excessive fear could lead to missing out on something life changing or extremely rewarding, such as creating a special life-long memory or just growing as a person and giving you a newfound sense of freedom and independence.
 Importantly, you don’t know what you might be missing out on.
 You could, say, meet your future spouse on that supposedly risky trip overseas.
 We, also, tend to value experiences and efforts more that undertake greater risk.
 There is a saying, “No risk, no reward.”
 I don’t know what it must feel like to summit Mt.
 Everest.
 But I imagine it’s pretty fucking awesome.

 To be clear, my argument here is not that FoD is more harmful than useful.
 It appears, based on what I’ve written so far, that the utility of FoD is perhaps greater.
 Maybe FoD is generally more useful than it is harmful.
 OK.